iangmitchell/OTTHE/README.md

 There are bibliographies.

 There are many things to do:
- - move logo to folder
+ - move logo to folder - complete
+ - added slide.py to parse a single slide. python slide.py -w 3, will parse 3/l3.tex; requires some further work.
+	i) to complete all slides;
+	ii) to parse slides in  a range, say week 4--8; iii) parse slides in non-contiguous ranges, say week 1,4 and 7; and, iv) update tar ball
  - change files to incorporate new logo position above
  - get code compiled and create pdf from a single file, written in python or bash?
  - bash will restrict access to linux distros, likely to be python
  - consider ninja & python combination
  - create fork, called 4025, of output only; show pdf files - make this public
  - create zip file to put in 4025 - zip includes only pdf
  - generate further script to more than one module
  - think of dates/ module runs/ cohorts/ campuses
  - automate the generation of files and directories for 12 week delivery.
  - create a database to store information about modules
  - generate all material for multiple modules using step above.